abwelch1/codewars-may/README.md

 HOW TO SUBMIT FOR POINTS:

 ## Crypto Challenge
-This challenge is worth 10 points
+This challenge is worth 10 points a section for 20 points total.

 ### Dolls
 Remember those old dolls your grandma used to have, or at leasts someones did, that could stack into each other?